OpenSlides/OpenSlides/README.rst

 instructions
 <https://github.com/OpenSlides/OpenSlides/blob/master/DEVELOPMENT.rst>`_.

-Note: This is temporary and will be replace with nice scripts...
+Note: This is temporary and will be replaced with nice scripts...

 First, you have to clone this repository::